Mughlani Begum: Life in Jammu

 When Mughlani Begam arrived in Jammu, Raja Ranjit Dev provided her with a temporary house near the residence of Udho Minister.
 Though the house was not up to her standards, there was no better alternative.
 To please her, the Raja ordered the construction of a new house, but even this did not meet her expectations.
 However, she chose to accept it and rewarded the city officer (Kotwal) with a robe of honor to avoid any future conflicts.
-The Raja visited her twice a week to show respect and later offered her a monthly allowance of ₹1,000.
+The Raja visited her twice a week to show respect and later offered her a monthly allowance of 1,000 rupees.
 However, due to her past status and pride, she refused to live on charity.

 Many nobles, officials, and wealthy people from Lahore were also in Jammu and visited the Begam.
 She welcomed them warmly, giving each a shawl and a robe of honor, distributing about 150 shawls in total.
 Despite her financial struggles, she continued to maintain a staff of around 200 people and was generous with gifts.
 This extravagant lifestyle quickly drained her funds.
-She later pawned her jewelry for ₹30,000, but even that was spent within a short period, leaving her with no money for basic needs.
+She later pawned her jewelry for 30,000 rupees, but even that was spent within a short period, leaving her with no money for basic needs.

 Miskin, tried to help.
-He had received ₹400 for some jewels that the Begam had gifted to Raja Ranjit Dev.
+He had received 400 rupees for some jewels that the Begam had gifted to Raja Ranjit Dev.
 He also collected pearls from other servants and even gave up a nose ring that his wife had received from the Begam.
 The Begam initially refused to accept these, but Miskin handed them over to the kitchen staff to ensure that essential supplies were purchased.